astropuffin/oakmtg.club/content/english/candidates/faye-e-taylor.md

 ### Stance on housing

 Taylor says her main fight is against inaction in the neighborhood by city officials.
-She first saw the extraordinary power the sheriff has to carry out evictions when withnessing the Moms 4 Housing protest led by her opponent Caroll Fife
+She first saw the extraordinary power the sheriff has to carry out evictions when withnessing the [Moms 4 Housing protest](https://www.jacobinmag.com/2020/01/alameda-county-oakland-sheriffs-office-homeless-mothers-police-raid) led by her opponent Caroll Fife.
+She described the tanks on Magnolia street as "a war."

 Taylor lives on the Magnolia Street block where the Moms 4 Housing protest took place.
 She said the demonstrations both “disturbed the neighborhood” and showed her the extraordinary power the sheriff has to carry out evictions.